-The road encompasses miles of stunning views through twisty hair pin corners, high elevations and steep grades.
-The Ring Road is open all year but some parts are not kept open in the winter.
-Do not travel this pass in severe weather conditions.
-Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
-In winter, icy roads can make travel hazardous.
+The Ring Road, also known as Þjóðvegur 1, is open all year but some parts are not kept open in the winter.
 Some of the unpaved and side roads, during the winter especially, can be closed to due snowfall (or volcanic activity).
 Remember road conditions can change very quickly in winters.
 During the high season, most all roads are open.
 If you want full access to all of Iceland, try to go during May-August.
 Due its remoteness, keep an eye on your fuel levels.